mullzk/mensajasser/README.md

 `git add . && git commit -m "Updates" && git push`  # pushs into master
 Make sure, that heroku prod-app automatically deploys master, wait until deployed
 `git checkout dev-branch` # No working in master

+## Deployment
+This of course is heavily dependent on the installation.
+My own way: I have two heroku-apps, prod and dev.
+Prod is linked to the master branch, dev is linked to whatever dev-branch I currently work in.
+With every push to the dev-branch, the Dev-App gets immediately updated.
+If everything works out as desired, I merge into master, deploy the master, on which herokus prod-app fetches its new code.